 High blood pressure is the single biggest, preventable, stroke risk factor.
-It is often symptomless but is simple to control so long as you are aware that you have it.
+It often has no symptoms but is simple to control as long as you are aware that you have it.

-If you would like us to deliver a stroke awareness talk and do blood pressure checks in your workplace please get in touch, call Jen on 0131 555 7253 or email firstname.lastname@example.org
+We offer blood pressure events to workplaces for their employees.
+If you would be interested in finding out more please get in touch, call Jen on 0131 555 7253 or email firstname.lastname@example.org

-Or you can set up your own event - we'll send you all the information you need!
+Or you can set up your own event - we'll send you everything you need.